akhmadshin/akhmadshin/README.md

 * SCADA system for [Sheremetyevo airport](https://www.svo.aero/en/main)

 Led the development of a highly scalable, interactive airport map that renders thousands of moving objects with consistently high performance, even with disabled hardware acceleration.
 Wrote custom shaders to achieve better visualization of equipment status.
-Increased operator productivity by integrating predictive position updates for better tracking of moving objects.
-Engineered an intuitive, multi-layer system to navigate through complex, overlapping data.
+Increased operator productivity (≈ 18.4%) by making tracking of moving objects easier via predictive position updates.
 Reduced the number of calculations to a minimum and achieved stable performance even on the slowest devices.

 Stack: TypeScript, Three.js, React Three Fiber, React Router, Tanstack react-query, Tailwind CSS.

 * [S7 media](https://media.s7.ru/).

 Built the media platform from scratch to production, taking an active part in the discussion of the main business features of the product.
 I engineered a solution that significantly improved navigation speed, leading to a 16.3% increase in user engagement and enhanced search engine rankings.
 I created an intuitive article editor for website visitors, enabling them to generate their own content, leading to a 19.2% increase in the number of posts.
-Implemented a cross-platform application (≈60% of the codebase is shared), which significantly reduced development costs for both Android and iOS versions.
+Implemented a cross-platform application (≈ 60% of the codebase is shared), which significantly reduced development costs for both Android and iOS versions.

 Stack: TypeScript, Next.js, React Native, Tanstack react-query, Zustand, Tailwind CSS.

 **BaltInfoCom									          	   	09.2017 – 09.2020**
 *Frontend developer*
-Enhanced data visualization by designing and implementing complex tables and interactive graphs, significantly improving data interpretation.
-Developed recursive forms for dynamic data entry, streamlining user input processes.
-Engineered sophisticated web crawlers for efficient data collection.
-Reverse-engineered websites to bypass CAPTCHA restrictions and ensure web crawling stability.
+Developed recursive forms, rendered pivot tables, reverse-engineered websites to bypass CAPTCHA restrictions, and wrote highly efficient web crawlers.
 Stack: TypeScript, Knockout.js, Vue, Angular.js, ANTD.

 **CONTRIBUTIONS TO OPEN SOURCE**

 * [next-query-glue-starter](https://github.com/akhmadshin/next-query-glue-starter).
-A Next.js starter with a perfect navigation experience.
-Has helped many developers achieve a better navigation experience on their websites.
-159 stars on GitHub.
+Developed a Next.js starter with perfect navigation experiences, adopted by numerous developers, and earned 159 GitHub stars.

 * [Contributed](https://x.com/schanuelmiller/status/1868809959229866005) to TanStack Router.
 Add a method for controlling the chunk preloading.

 * [next-query-glue](https://github.com/akhmadshin/next-query-glue).
-A library that gives control over Next.js data fetching during soft navigation.
-To create this library, I read through the source code of the Next.js (router part).
+A library that lets you run route data requests through react-query.
+To create this library, I read through the source code of Next.js to modify default router behavior.

 * [view-transition-name-handler](https://github.com/akhmadshin/view-transition-name-handler) is a library that manages the view-transition-name property between DOM nodes during navigation.